MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-voice-landing-page.md

 This article helps you decide which Microsoft voice solution is right for your organization.
 Once you've decided, the article provides a roadmap to content that will enable you to implement your chosen solution.

-You might need the simplest solution--Phone System with Calling Plan--Microsoft's all-in-the-cloud solution.
-Or you might need a combination solution that supports a complex, multi-national deployment, with different requirements for different geographic locations.
+You might need the simplest solution--Phone System with Calling Plan--Microsoft's all-in-the-cloud solution for Private Branch Exchange (PBX) functionality and calls to the Public Switched Telephone Network (PSTN).
+Or, you might need a combination solution that supports a complex, multi-national deployment, with different requirements for different geographic locations.

 Some articles are required reading for all.
 Some articles are optional, depending on your existing deployment and requirements.
 For example, everyone should read about Phone System and understand options for connecting to the Public Switched Telephone Network (PSTN).
-But Location-Based Routing is only critictal reading for Direct Routing customers in geographic locations that do not allow toll bypass.
+But Location-Based Routing is only required for Direct Routing customers in geographic locations that do not allow toll bypass.

 **Required for all**